The Human Condition

 Hawking has denounced it as irrelevant, ostensibly because science is thought

-to be "real" and philosophy theoretical.
+to be "real" and pragmatic, and philosophy theoretical and

 can be sure of, and relegated it to being a somewhat interesting but arcane